Brooklyn Skate Garden

 How will the BSG assure environmental stewardship?

-The NYC Parks Dept is committed to enhancing the natural systems in Mount Prospect Park.
+The NYC Parks Department, the entity charged with building the BSG, is committed to enhancing the natural systems in Mount Prospect Park.
 Anticipated improvements include:

 Who is designing and building the skate garden?
 How long will it take?